1. N+1 Problem

 In the case of web APIs, the N+1 problem is a situation where client applications are required to call the server N+1 times to fetch one collection resource + N child resources.

-This is mostly because the collection resource did not provided enough information about the child resources to help the client application to build its user interface altogether.
+This is mostly because the collection resource did not provide enough information about the child resources to help the client application to build its user interface altogether.

-For example, a REST API returning a collection of books as a resource.
+For example, a REST API returns a collection of books as a resource.

 <books uri="/books" size="100">